 Global Vision International offers six-week study abroad programs throughout Africa, Asia, Australia, Europe, and Latin America.
 The study abroad groups are limited to 20 participants, making GVI an ideal option if you like to learn in smaller groups.

-One well-regarded study abroad program hosted by GVI is the Conservation and Community project in Chiang Mai, Thailand (from $3,490 for two weeks).
+One well-regarded study abroad program hosted by GVI is the Conservation and Community project in Chiang Mai, Thailand .
 Help save Thailand’s elephants by contributing to preservation efforts.
 You’ll work alongside villagers as you learn about the plight of Asian elephants and put practical conservation strategies into action.
 This program suits those studying zoology, ecology, and related fields.
 Scholarships are available.

 The Intern Group offers international internship opportunities across more than 25 areas of study.
 You’ll surely find an internship that aligns with your chosen major in an exciting new country.